-Guide of STE(A)M education practices
+D4: Guide of STE(A)M education practices

 Work package: 2

-Туре: R
+Type: R

 Dissemination level: PU

-Version: 0.9
+Version: 1.0

-Delivery date: 31.07.2020
+Delivery date: 26.02.2021

-Keywords: Practice, STE(A)M
+Keywords: Educational practice, STE(A)M

-Abstract: This first experimental version of the Guide prepares the ground for subsequent research activities, identifying 11 successful practices, from which it is possible to obtain lessons relating to the training needs of teachers interested in adopting the STE(A)M approach to teaching.
+Abstract: This Guide of STE(A)M Education Practices describes 12 successful practices that provide useful insights for teachers interested in adopting the STE(A)M approach to educational activities.
+The Guide also illustrates the selection principles and criteria to guide the design of an effective STE(A)M experience.

-Authors: SGI - Stati Generali dell'Innovazione (Italy), Regional Directorate of Primary and Secondary Education of Western Greece/ Ministry of Education Lifelong Learning and Religious Affairs (Greece); Colectic (Spain); Fundatia EOS - Educating for an Open Society (Romania); Helliwood media and education (Germany); ALL DIGITAL (Belgium); CTI - Computer Technology Institute and Press "Diophantus" (Greece).
+Authors: SGI - Stati Generali dell'Innovazione (Italy), Regional Directorate of

+Primary and Secondary Education of Western EL Greece/Ministry of Education Lifelong Learning and Religious Affairs (Greece); Colectic (Spain); Fundatia EOS - Educating for an Open Society (Romania); Helliwood media and education (Germany); ALL DIGITAL (Belgium); CTI - Instituuto Technologias Ypologiston kai

+Ekdoseon Diofantos (Greece).

-This project has been funded with the support of the Erasmus+ programme of the European Union under grant agreement $N^{\rm o}$ 612911.
+This project has been funded with the support of the Erasmus+ programme of the European Union under grant agreement N° 612911.